yeokm1/sensor-clock/README.md

 ![Screen](https://raw.github.com/yeokm1/sensor-clock/master/misc/front-day-temp-hum.jpg)

 Front.
 The temperature and humidity reading will switch to the pressure reading and approximate altitude at regular intervals.
-The DHT22 (white sensor) is placed externally to prevent heat from the Arduino from affecting the reading.
+The white DHT22 temperature/humidity sensor is placed externally to prevent heat from the Arduino from affecting the measurement.

 ![Screen](https://raw.github.com/yeokm1/sensor-clock/master/misc/back.jpg)